kportalatin-clgx/tdd_exercises/src/com/corelogic/k8port/conwaysgameoflife/README.md

 Start with the simplest test case (1)

-Progress 2 and then multiple numbers.
+Progress to 2, 3 and higher.

 Refactor after each requirement is met with all tests passing.